Arc’teryx Proton FL Hoody

 Aside from the hood, the Proton FL’s quick, one-pull hem adjustments on each hip allow you to tighten the jacket so it doesn’t budge underneath a climbing harness or backpack hipbelt.
 Unlike the hem, the cuffs are not adjustable, instead featuring elastic that’s stretchy enough for easy on and off but snug enough to stay in place.
 I find that these cuffs keep wind from entering at the wrist and the sleeves from falling over the hands, and they’re so low-maintenance that I can adjust the sleeves while perched on small footholds mid-way through a rock climb.
 Finally, each of the four pockets have smooth-moving zippers, and while the handwarmer pockets are lined with insulation on both sides, the chest pockets have a stretch-woven outer fabric for added durability.
 In my opinion, two chest pockets are overkill, but I appreciate the handwarmer pockets that are fairly (although not fully) accessible over my harness.

-Made with a trim fit for athletic performance, the Proton FL lies close to the body and falls hip-length.
-The women’s jacket in particular has a great shape that follows my torso’s contours, avoiding that “boxy” feel more characteristic of the Outdoor Research Refuge Hybrid.
-I am a standard size small in most clothing and the small Proton FL fits me perfectly, layering naturally over both a thick baselayer or a tank top.
+Made with a trim fit for athletic performance, the Proton FL lies close to the body and falls hip-length, and the women’s jacket in particular has a great shape that follows my torso’s contours.
+For reference, I am a standard size small in most clothing, and the small Proton FL fits me perfectly, layering naturally over both a thick baselayer or a tank top.
 Plus, while the FL is meant to be worn as an outer layer, it is trim enough to layer underneath a shell or even a heavier midlayer.

 Men’s Version of the Arc’teryx Proton FL